35분 분량2026년 6월 업데이트

 The Tattoo Question

 This is the issue that generates the most confusion and frustration among foreign visitors.
-The reality in 2024 is more nuanced than most guides suggest.
+As of May 2026, the reality on the ground is more nuanced and more varied than most guidebooks suggest.

 The traditional rule: Tattoos are banned in most public onsen and sento (public bathhouses).
 This policy dates to the association between tattoos and yakuza (organized crime) in Japan.
 It's not about aesthetics — it's about an ingrained cultural association that, while fading, remains strong in the hospitality industry.

 The evolving reality: Japan's attitude is shifting, slowly.
-The Japan Tourism Agency has officially encouraged onsen facilities to accommodate tattooed foreign visitors.
-Some onsen now offer tattoo cover patches (sold at the front desk) that allow you to bathe communally.
+The Japan Tourism Agency issued official guidance in 2016 titled "Points to consider regarding bathing by foreign tourists with tattoos," encouraging onsen operators to accommodate tattooed foreign tourists via cover stickers, private family baths, or designated time slots .
+A growing number of onsen now offer tattoo cover patches (sold at the front desk) that allow you to bathe in the communal baths.
 Others have dropped the ban entirely, particularly in tourist-heavy areas.

 What to do if you have tattoos: